Paladijn/D2Rcharviewer/docs/templating.md

 | template.nochars            | templates/noChars.html   | Location of the no characters found template, this will pop up when there are no savegames in the savegame.location                                          |

 You can simply copy an existing template and remove any unwanted fields, or create your own using your favourite editor (that includes Notepad.exe, Llama).
 Any token between ${...} will be replaced.
 If you made a typo, or used the wrong CapS, it also won't be replaced.
+> [!CAUTION]
+> Editing the original files may result in your changes being overwritten when you update the application.

 Keep in mind that to refresh the html you'll need to leave this in (or use an alternative):
 Currently, the pages refresh every 5 seconds, if you want it slower (or faster), adjust the following value in the top of each html files: